MitsuiChen14/DGTRS/README.md

 ## 📝 Todo 📝
 - [x] Release the [paper](http://arxiv.org/abs/2503.19311) on arXiv.
 - [x] LRSCLIP's checkpoints([DGTRS-CLIP-ViT-B-16](https://huggingface.co/MitsuiChen14/DGTRS-CLIP-ViT-B-16) and [DGTRS-CLIP-ViT-L-14](https://huggingface.co/MitsuiChen14/DGTRS-CLIP-ViT-L-14)) and usage demo.
-- [ ] The training dataset LRS2M for LRSCLIP.
+- [ ] The training dataset DGTRSD for DGTRS-CLIP.
-- [ ] The evaluation code for the LRSCLIP.
+- [ ] The evaluation code for the DGTRS-CLIP.

 ## 📖 Citation 📖